szaghi/FoBiS/README.md

 This will echo:

-      usage: FoBiS.py clean [-h] [-dobj DOBJ] [-dmod DMOD]
+      usage: FoBiS.py clean [-h] [-colors] [-dobj DOBJ] [-dmod DMOD]

       optional arguments:
-        -h, --help  show this help message and exit -dobj DOBJ  Directory containing compiled objects [default: ./obj/] -dmod DMOD  Directory containing .mod files of compiled objects [default:
+        -h, --help  show this help message and exit -colors     Activate colors in shell prints [default: no colors] -dobj DOBJ  Directory containing compiled objects [default: ./obj/] -dmod DMOD  Directory containing .mod files of compiled objects [default:
                     ./mod/]

 ### Compile all programs found

-      FoBiS.py bluid -src my_path
+      FoBiS.py bluid

-FoBiS.py will recursively search for _program_ files into the directories nested into "my\_path".
+FoBiS.py will recursively search for _program_ files into the directories nested into "./".
 Program files are captured parsing each file found: a file is a _program-file_ if it contains the Fortran statement _program_.
 It is worth noting that the above FoBiS.py call will use the default compilations options.

+### Compile all programs found excluding some files

+      FoBiS.py bluid -exclude foo.f90 bar.f

+FoBiS.py will recursively search for _program_ files into the directories nested into "./" and, excluding _foo,f90_ and _bar.f_, all other files will be parsed and, in case, built.

 ### Compile a specific target